 It depends on how the account is structured.
 If the account is a non-business, non-trust, and solely owned account without a beneficiary listed then the account must pass through probate.

 Should Probate be avoided?

 Generally speaking, yes.
 Probate does have associated costs and fees so avoidance is generally recommended.
-There is, however, instances where an attorney may advise a client to utilize the Probate process for a particular planning goal.
+There are, however, instances where a probate attorney may advise a client to utilize the Probate process for a particular planning goal.

 How can Probate be avoided?

 There are generally three ways to avoid probate.
 (1) Utilize a Trust, (2) place named beneficiaries on all accounts, (3) structure-property to have joint owners with rights of survivorship.

 Generally no, as a Last Will & Testament exists to go through the Probate process.
 A living Trust is normally what is drafted to avoid the Probate process entirely.